 - You are 65 years or older.

-- You have a heart condition.
+- You have a cardiovascular disease, for example stroke.

-- You have a lung disease.
+- You have a lung disease, for example severe asthma.

 - You have diabetes.

-- You have chronic hepatic impairment or renal failure.
+- You have liver or kidney failure.

 - You are severely overweight.